 - Cardboard/Wood blocks to capture the back of the needle

 - Some type of non-staining tape

-So the first step is to get a peice of aida and start marking out your pattern.
+So the first step is to get a piece of aida and start marking out your pattern.
 All you need to do it mark the outside edge only.
-I choose to do this with both a sharpie and a ball point to really see what I’m doing in the next stage, however fabric pens work well too.
+I choose to do this with both a sharpie and a ballpoint to really see what I’m doing in the next stage, however, fabric pens work well too.
 I would suggest against using thread to mark it though (you’ll see why soon).